Funeral: Christian

-Congregations of varied denominations perform different funeral ceremonies, but most involve offering prayers, scripture reading from the Bible, a sermon, homily, or eulogy, and music.
-One issue of concern as the 21st century began was with the use of secular music at Christian funerals, a custom generally forbidden by the Catholic Church.
+Congregations of various Christian denominations perform different funeral ceremonies, but most involve offering prayers, scripture reading from the Bible, a sermon, homily, or eulogy, and music.
+One issue of concern, emerging at the beginning of the 21st century, was the increasing use of secular music at Christian funerals, a practice generally forbidden by the Catholic Church.

 Christian burials have traditionally occurred on consecrated ground such as in churchyards.
 There are many funeral norms in Christianity.
-Burial, rather than a destructive process such as cremation, was the traditional practice amongst Christians, because of the belief in the resurrection of the body.
-Cremations later came into widespread use, although some denominations forbid them.
-The US Conference of Catholic Bishops said "The Church earnestly recommends that the pious custom of burying the bodies of the deceased be observed; nevertheless, the Church does not prohibit cremation unless it was chosen for reasons contrary to Christian doctrine" (canon 1176.3).
+Burial, rather than cremation, has been the traditional practice amongst Christians, because of the belief in the resurrection of the body.
+Although cremation has been increasingly common, some denominations forbid them.
+The US Conference of Catholic Bishops states: "The Church earnestly recommends that the pious custom of burying the bodies of the deceased be observed; nevertheless, the Church does not prohibit cremation unless it was chosen for reasons contrary to Christian doctrine" (canon 1176.3).

 Hindu

 A Hindu cremation rite in Nepal.
 The samskara above shows the body wrapped in saffron red on a pyre.

 Antyesti, literally 'last rites' or 'last sacrifice', refers to the rite-of-passage rituals associated with a funeral in Hinduism.
-It is sometimes referred to as Antima Samskaram, Antya-kriya, Anvarohanyya, or Vahni Sanskara.

 A dead adult Hindu is cremated, while a dead child is typically buried.
 The rite of passage is said to be performed in harmony with the sacred premise that the microcosm of all living beings is a reflection of a macrocosm of the universe.
 The soul (Atman, Brahman) is believed to be the immortal essence that is released at the Antyeshti ritual, but both the body and the universe are vehicles and transitory in various schools of Hinduism.
 They consist of five elements: air, water, fire, earth and space.
 The last rite of passage returns the body to the five elements and origins.
-The roots of this belief are found in the Vedas, for example in the hymns of Rigveda in section 10.16, as follows: